intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 bugs; please do not use it to credit feature requests.
 The tag should be followed by a Closes: tag pointing to the report, unless the report is not available on the web.
 The Link: tag can be used instead of Closes: if the patch fixes a part of the issue(s) being reported.
-Please note that if the bug was reported in private, then ask for permission first before using the Reported-by tag.
+Note, ensure owners of email addresses are fine with exposing their addresses in tags like this; see 'Privacy aspects when using tags...' below for details.
+And if the bug was reported in private, ask for permission first before using the Reported-by-tag.

 A Tested-by: tag indicates that the patch has been successfully tested (in some environment) by the person named.
 This tag informs maintainers that